- Quickstarts

 * skipping iex.bat for windows (bin/iex.bat not found in the Elixir installation)

-Release created at _build/prod/rel/phoenix_hello!
+Release created at _build/prod/rel/phoenix_hello

 # To start your system